kpratt97/Active-Directory-Deployment/README.md

 <br />
 <br />
 <p align="center">
-Set Domain Controller’s NIC Private IP address to be static:
+Step 2: In Azure we will set the Domain Controller’s NIC Private IP address to be static
 <br/>

 https://user-images.githubusercontent.com/119460677/213609792-7a9cd55c-b7e6-4031-8237-79514d4d58eb.mp4